alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 This can all feel like a bit of a precarious setup -- look away, and you'll find yourself in python dependency hell, or with things that don't work properly.
 Here are a few principles that I try to keep to make my life easier:

 1. I need to be able to run several different versions of python simultaneously, even if I try to do all of my development only on the latest version.
 At any given time, some projects aren't yet compatible with the latest python release, and the freedom to change versions and upgrade only when I want to is important to me.
-2. Every project I work on gets its own virtual envrionment.
+2. Every project I work on gets its own virtual environment.
 Even if they are co-dependent, each one gets a separate environment.
 This means if stuff breaks, I can delete the virtual environment and start again.
 3. I make liberal use of `pip install -e .` to install the current directory as a python package.
-This relies on propertly setting up your projects as python packages, but is a huge help to making things work consistently.
+This relies on properly setting up your projects as python packages, but is a huge help to making things work consistently.
 4. End user applications (like [tmuxp][]) should not impact my current project or virtual environment.
 Their dependencies cloud which dependencies are actually used by my projects, and make things more difficult to isolate and share.
 5. Once a python environment is set up, it should be hard for me to mis-use that environment in the future.
 Thats what I love about `pyenv local` and `.python-version` files in my projects.